 Discussion

 This study set out to examine the interaction between mid-life care provision towards older parents and economic activity using a cohort dataset and a mixed methods approach which places the carers’ own perspectives at the heart of the research.
-The quantitative analysis highlighted that a small but significant proportion of working carers had reduced their economic activity between waves 8 and 9 (13.8%), and that particular demographic and socio-economic characteristics such as being female and reporting poor health were associated with such reduction in one’s economic activity.
-The qualitative analysis has corroborated and expanded the findings from the statistical analyses, adding an interpretive understanding of survey statistics and complementary insights (Bazeley, 2017), and adding value in terms of enriching our understanding of carers’ transitions and perspectives over time (Millar, 2020).
+The quantitative analysis highlighted that a small but significant proportion of working carers had reduced their economic activity between waves 8 and 9 (13.8 per cent), and that particular demographic and socio-economic characteristics such as being female and reporting poor health were associated with such reduction in one’s economic activity.
+The qualitative analysis has corroborated and expanded the findings from the statistical analyses, adding an interpretive understanding of survey statistics and complementary insights (Bazeley, 2017), and adding value in terms of enriching our understanding of carers’ transitions and perspectives over time (Millar, 2021).
 The use of a ‘weaving’ technique in integrating qualitative with quantitative findings allowed for a more robust analysis of the factors associated with carers’ decisions about their economic activity (Ivankova et al., 2006).

 This study found that carers’ decision to reduce economic activity was associated with their demographic and socio-economic characteristics, and influenced by their perceptions of their caring role, and the ways in which different aspects of their life interact (e.g. health status, presence of children, type of employment).
 The findings lend partial support to the cultural perspective (Tarum and Kutsar, 2018), confirming the gendered norm in caring, with women, although under-represented in the analytical sample of working carers, being more likely to provide intensive care and reduce their economic activity while men being less likely to do so in order to maintain their breadwinning role as a source for men’s gender identity (Warren, 2007).
 The qualitative findings added value to such explanation, suggesting that in addition to norms and obligations, factors indicating for example affective solidarity, close intergenerational relationships or frequent contact are crucial in women’s decisions around care and employment.
 Secondly, the findings are to some extent compatible with the care burden approach in that the primary and co-residing carers were more likely to give up their jobs than non-primary and non-co-residing carers (Carmichael et al., 2008; Casado-Marín et al., 2011).
-The results also highlight the importance of key socioeconomic and demographic characteristics on the part of carers (Arksey and Glendinning, 2008; Gomez-Leon et al., 2017; Meng, 2013).
+The results also highlight the importance of key socioeconomic and demographic characteristics on the part of carers (Arksey and Glendinning, 2008; Meng, 2013; Gomez-Leon et al., 2019).
 Carers with financial pressure were less likely to stop employment than those without, while those in poor health, who were single/never-married, and childless, faced a higher likelihood of leaving employment than those with good health, married and who had children.
 A notable exception was that the number of hours of care was not shown to be statistically significant in predicting the reduction of economic activity among working carers between waves 8 and 9.
-This is surprising given other analysis using this dataset which has shown such factor to be significant in predicting carers’ exit from work (albeit only significant at 10% level), although not predicting the reduction of their employment between ages 50 and 55 (Gomez-Leon et al, 2017).
-A possible explanation for this (lacking) finding is that in our analysis we tested for the number of hours of care provided by respondents in wave 8 (ie. before they are ‘at risk’ of reducing their employment by wave 9), whereas the aforementioned research controlled for the change in the number of hours of care provided between the two waves (ie. increasing or decreasing number of hours between waves 8 and 9).
+This is surprising given other analysis using this dataset which has shown such factor to be significant in predicting carers’ exit from work (albeit only significant at 10 per cent level), although not predicting the reduction of their employment between ages 50 and 55 (Gomez-Leon et al, 2019).
+A possible explanation for this lack of significance is that in our analysis we tested for the number of hours of care provided by respondents in wave 8 (ie. before they are ‘at risk’ of reducing their employment by wave 9), whereas the aforementioned research controlled for the change in the number of hours of care provided between the two waves (ie. increasing or decreasing number of hours between waves 8 and 9).